-The League of Minnesota Cities has drafted a model resolution for city councils concerned about the proliferation of 2017 legislative initiatives aimed at restricting local decision-making authority.
+The League of Minnesota Cities has drafted a model resolution for city councils concerned about the proliferation of 2017 and 2018 legislative initiatives aimed at restricting local decision-making authority.
 This legislation undermines Minnesota’s robust city-state partnership.

 What can I as a city official do to help?